zeibura/github-onboarding/README.md

 ## Exercise 1

-Add some content to the /src/content.json file (literally anything).
+Add or change some content in the /src/content.json file (literally anything).
 Use the following workflow:

 1. Create a branch
 2. Make commits